1912 to 1914 - Kansas Agricultural Agents

 In March 1913, Farm Bureau began its work in Cowley County.
 Farm Bureau agent O. P. Drake described his first year on the job to the Kansas Farmer newspaper.
 “Up to the last of December, I traveled about 2,500 miles, visited farms in all parts of the country and addressed 24 meetings, with a total attendance of 1,569 people.
 It is the purpose of the bureau and myself to push the organization work wherever it seems advisable and to push the development of the county along the lines of livestock and dairying, believing that the county should be famous for good stock.” (#3- “Cowley County Farm Bureau”, by O.P.
 Drake, Kansas Farmer, Topeka, March 28, 1914)

-District agricultural agents covered six or more counties and are appointed to “give instructions and practical demonstrations in agriculture and to help in securing the adoption of better organized farm practices and a richer social and educational life in rural communities in the state.
+District agricultural agents covered six or more counties and were appointed to “give instructions and practical demonstrations in agriculture and to help in securing the adoption of better organized farm practices and a richer social and educational life in rural communities in the state.
 Each man is selected for his special fitness for the district he is to serve, and therefore the things emphasized are those of most importance for the community as well as those in which the agent is especially trained.”
 (1913-14, 19th Biennial Report of the Kansas State Board of Agriculture)

 The first district agricultural agents and appointment dates were:

-• W. A. Boys, west central Kansas, Hays, February 1, 1913.
+•W. A. Boys, west central Kansas, Hays, February 1, 1913.

-• Clyde McKee, northwest Kansas, Norton, February 1, 1913, resigned October 15, 1913; H. T. Neilsen filled vacancy February 1, 1914.
+•Clyde McKee, northwest Kansas, Norton, February 1, 1913, resigned October 15, 1913; H. T. Neilsen filled vacancy February 1, 1914.

-• G. E. Thompson, southwest Kansas, Dodge City, February 1, 1913, resigned October 1, 1913 to become superintendent of substations with the Kansas Agricultural College; Lee H. Gould filled vacancy October 1, 1913.
+•G. E. Thompson, southwest Kansas, Dodge City, February 1, 1913, resigned October 1, 1913 to become superintendent of substations with the Kansas Agricultural College; Lee H. Gould filled vacancy October 1, 1913.

-• H. J. Bower, southeast Kansas, Parsons, March 1, 1913, transferred to Extension Division as expert in soils, October 1, 1914; C. G. Elling filled vacancy.
+•H. J. Bower, southeast Kansas, Parsons, March 1, 1913, transferred to Extension Division as expert in soils, October 1, 1914; C. G. Elling filled vacancy.
 (1913-14, 19th Biennial Report of the Kansas State Board of Agriculture)

 District agricultural agent jobs included farm visits, field work and numerous meetings and campaigns.
 Meetings were funded by a variety of sources.
 Agent H. J. Bower described some of his work.
 “Since October 1, my time has been spent on farmers’ institute circuits, farmers’ local meetings and county school house campaigns.
 The campaigns in Labette and Wilson counties were financed and advertised by the bankers’ associations of the respective counties.
 About 1,500 attended the week’s meetings in Labette County and 800 in Wilson.
 A similar campaign in Cherokee County was financed by the Kansas Agricultural College and cooperation was had in advertising with the county superintendent, county farmers’ institutes, school teachers and local farmers of each district.
 About 900 farmers attended the twelve meetings.
 The total number of meetings addressed from October 1 to December 20 was 57, with a total attendance of 5,800.” (#4- “District Problems Big”, Kansas Farmer, Topeka, March 28, 1914)